-• Making the most of your final year: (online 11 November 2020) this event (mandatory for third-year students; also open to fourth-year students) provides advice and information on how to balance your work, thesis writing and submission with interviews, grant and job applications.
+Making the most of your final year: this event (mandatory for third-year students; also open to fourth-year students) provides advice and information on how to balance your work, thesis writing and submission with interviews, grant and job applications.
+Usually held in autumn.